Dogmaresearch/GPU-Fluid-Simulation-Optimization/README.md

 - Real-time fluid simulation in Unity (compute shaders)
 - Analysis of data flow inside the GPU
-- CUDA kernel optimization focused on memory access and parallelism
+- CUDA kernel optimization focused on memory access and parallel execution

-The goal wasn’t just to make it work, but to understand:
+The goal was not just to make it work, but to understand:

 👉 how data moves across the GPU
-👉 where performance is lost
+👉 where performance bottlenecks occur
-👉 how to optimize the computation flow
+👉 how to optimize computation flow at a low level

 ---

+## 🧠 System-Level Performance Perspective

+This project goes beyond basic CUDA implementation by analyzing performance from a system-level perspective.

+Key considerations:

+- Global memory access efficiency
+- Memory coalescing behavior
+- Data movement between host and device
+- Kernel launch configuration and scalability

+These aspects are critical in high-performance systems used in AI, HPC, and large-scale data processing.

+---

+## 🌍 Real-World Relevance

+The optimization techniques explored in this project are directly applicable to:

+- GPU-accelerated AI workloads
+- High-performance computing (HPC)
+- Large-scale data processing pipelines
+- Networking systems requiring high throughput and low latency

+Understanding memory behavior at the GPU level is essential for minimizing bottlenecks in distributed and high-performance environments.

+---

-## 🧪 Fluid Simulation
+## 💧 Fluid Simulation (Unity)

 A GPU-based fluid simulation implemented in Unity using compute shaders.

-This provides the visual and practical context for understanding GPU computation patterns.
+This provides a visual and practical context for understanding GPU computation patterns and performance behavior.

 ---